meteor/proposal-referential-destructuring/README.md

 c += 1; // no effect on obj.b
 ```

 This value-shapshotting behavior often matches the desires of the programmer, but not always.
-Sometimes, one would like for the bound identifier to remain a shorthand for the current value of the property in the destructured object, rather than a copy of some previous value.
+Sometimes, one would like for a bound identifier to remain a shorthand for the current value of a property in the destructured object, rather than a copy of some previous value.

 In terms of the example above, this proposal introduces new syntax that would allow `c` to continue to refer to the `.b` property of the object that was originally destructured.